kubi3r/whatsapp-bot/README.md

 6. Press "Create API Token"
 7. Copy API Token into config

-Then, run the following in your terminal: npm install && npm start

 List of models you can use: https://developers.cloudflare.com/workers-ai/models/

+Default prompt is just the system prompt it has at start

+Message memory limit is how many previous message it will keep in its context

+Finally, run: npm install && npm start